danaa/Clip-Image-Search/README.md

 - Written in Python with Tkinter for the user interface
 - Stores image embeddings in a PyTorch tensor file
 - Supports JPG, JPEG, and PNG image formats

+## For Developers

+The code is organized to make it easy to extend and modify:

+- **models/clip_processor.py**: Contains the core CLIP model functionality
+- **ui/main_window.py**: Implements the main application window
+- **ui/search_results.py**: Handles displaying and interacting with search results
+- **utils/**: Contains various utility functions for configuration, caching, and file operations

+To contribute or modify the application, you can focus on the specific module you want to enhance without affecting the rest of the codebase.